sinequa/sba-angular/docs/tipstricks/speed-performance.md

 In the previous section, we assumed that micro front-ends, used in the shell, are already known by the developer.

 However, there might be situations where you don’t even know the list of micro front-ends upfront.
 For example, an application with different dynamic views based on user privileges.
-This information can be hold by an external system and fetched on runtime via HTTP request.
+This information can be hold by an external system and fetched at runtime via HTTP request.

 To dynamically load a micro-frontend at runtime, you need to remove the registration of the micro front-end upfront within shell configuration :